TomDakan/LiveSTT/docs/20_architecture/threat_model.md

-# Threat Model (v7.3)
+# Threat Model (v8.0)

 ## 1. Overview
-This document identifies security threats to the Live STT system (v7.3 Industrial Split-Brain) and documents mitigations.
+This document identifies security threats to the Live STT system (v8.0 Buffered Brain) and documents mitigations.

 ---